Finite-Time Analysis of Three-Timescale Constrained Actor-Critic and Constrained Natural Actor-Critic Algorithms: Conclusions

-\section{CONCLUSIONS}
+All the plots of our experiments are obtained after averaging over 10 different initial seeds.
+The performance of the algorithms is compared by plotting the average reward along with standard errors.
+The dotted flat red-line in each of the plots in the lower row of plots in Figure \ref{fig:experiment} corresponds to the constraint cost threshold.
+All algorithms are seen to asymptotically satisfy the constraint threshold while optimizing on the average reward performance.

+It can be observed that our C-NAC algorithm performs better than the other two algorithms on all three settings and C-AC shows the second best results on two of the three environments.
+Moreover, the cost threshold is met by all the three algorithms\footnote{The code for all of our experiments is available at https://github.com/prashu1306/Constrained-Actor-Critic}.

+\section{Conclusions}

-We presented the first (non-asymptotic) finite time convergence analysis of constrained actor critic and constrained natural actor critic algorithms using linear function approximation and obtained a sample complexity of $\mathcal{\tilde{O}}(\epsilon^{-2.5})$ for both (three timescale) algorithms.
-Our sample complexity result is significant as for both our algorithms it matches the sample complexity of normal (unconstrained) actor critic (two timescale) algorithms (cf.~\cite{fta_2_timescale}).
-We also showed the results of experiments where we observed that the average cost is minimized while the average constraint cost meets the threshold requirement.
+We presented the first (non-asymptotic) finite time convergence analysis of three-timescale constrained actor-critic and constrained natural actor-critic algorithms using linear function approximation and obtained a sample complexity of $\mathcal{\tilde{O}}(\epsilon^{-2.5})$ for both algorithms.
+Our sample complexity result is significant as for both our algorithms it matches the sample complexity of regular (unconstrained) actor-critic (two-timescale) algorithms analysed in \cite{fta_2_timescale}.
+We also showed the results of experiments on three different Safety-Gym environments, where we observed that the C-NAC algorithm is better than both the C-AC and the C-DQN algorithms in the average reward performance and the C-AC algorithm is the second best performer on two of these three settings.
+Further, the average cost constraint is met by all the three algorithms on each of the settings.

-\subsection{Acknowledgements}

-This work was supported in part by a J.C.
-Bose Fellowship of the Science and Engineering Research Board, Project No.~DFTM/02/3125/M/04/AIR-04 from the Defense Research and Development Organization under DIA-RCOE, and a project from the Department of Science and Technology under the ICPS program.
+\subsubsection{Acknowledgements}

+The authors were supported by the Walmart Centre for Tech Excellence, Indian Institute of Science.
+In addition, S.~Bhatnagar was supported by the J.~C.~ Bose National Fellowship of SERB, Project No. DFTM/02/3125/M/04/AIR-04 from DRDO under DIA-RCOE and the Robert Bosch Centre for Cyber Physical Systems, Indian Institute of Science.

 \ifx\BlackBox\undefined {\rule{1.5ex}{1.5ex}}

 \ifx\theorem\undefined \fi \ifx\proposition\undefined [theorem]{Proposition} \fi \ifx\assumption\undefined [theorem]{Assumption} \fi \ifx\corollary\undefined [theorem]{Corollary} \fi \ifx\proof\undefined \newenvironment{proof}{ {\bf Proof\ }}{ \BlackBox\\[2mm]}